 Melatonin can be helpful for jet lag or trouble falling asleep with short-term use.
 Side effects include headaches and daytime sleepiness.
 Valerian is not recommended for people with liver issues.2,3

 These are not all the possible side effects of over-the-counter sleep aids.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with over-the-counter sleep aids.
+Talk to your doctor about what to expect when taking over-the-counter sleep aids.
+You also should call your doctor if you have any changes that concern you when taking over-the-counter sleep aids.

 In general, the benefits of sleeping pills are limited for most people.
 Only one-third of people in the Consumer Reports survey reported good sleep on the nights they took sleeping aids.1